 - Abstain from high-sodium cured, dried, salted, and smoked fish.
 Excess sodium can alter your baby’s taste preferences and incline them towards salty foods.
 Besides, it can put pressure on the baby’s immature kidneys.

 - Introduce well-cooked salmon to babies in puree and mash form.
 Once your baby is used to salmon’s taste and digestibility, you can feed baked, grilled, and roasted salmon dishes to babies.

 - Maintain a gap of three to five days between feeding salmon and starting any new food.
 It will help you identify any potential sensitivity or allergy.

 - Start feeding salmon to babies in small amounts, say a teaspoon or two.
 Stay vigilant for the possible signs of allergy or intolerance.
 If the baby looks uncomfortable after feeding salmon, discontinue feeding immediately, and reintroduce later.

-- Allergy to salmon is common but less than other foods, such as milk and soy.
+- According to Food Allergy Research & Education, finned fish, including salmon, is one of the most common food allergies in the United States, affecting approximately 1% of the population.
+However, salmon allergy is not as common as allergies to milk and soy.
 If an individual has a salmon allergy, they may develop mild to severe allergic reactions.
 Some common allergy signs are hives (red skin rashes), itchy skin, swelling around the mouth and throat, wheezing, sneezing, nausea, abdominal pain, and diarrhea (16).
 A severe allergic reaction is called anaphylaxis, which requires prompt medical care.

 Tasty and Healthy Salmon Recipes For Babies